200+ Epic Gratitude List Ideas for Tough Times

 What Is a Gratitude List?

 A gratitude list is just a list of things you’re thankful for.
-It can be as simple as writing down things like a good meal, a friend who helped you, or even something small like a nice walk outside.
+It’s as simple as writing down things like a good meal, a friend who helped you, or even something small like a nice walk outside.

 You should make a daily gratitude list because it has been proven to have powerful benefits for your mental and emotional well-being.